Fethiye, Turkey - Travel

 Turkish Stuffed Mussels, Turkish Cuisine

-• Döner Kebab: a mix of meat, salad, sauce, and rice inside a flat bread.
+• Döner Kebab: A mix of meat, salad, sauce, and rice inside a flat bread.

-• Stuffed Mussels: in the evenings, waiters carry platters full of mussels filled with rice and different spices.
+• Stuffed Mussels: In the evenings, waiters carry platters full of mussels filled with rice and different spices.

 • Turkish Pancakes (Gözleme): sold at any street market; they can be sweet or savoury.
 Try them with ayran, a cold yoghurt drink.